sikanhe/apollo-tracing-elixir/README.md

 end
 ```

-After adding the middleware, then you want to  modify Absinthe pipeline to ApolloTracing's custom pipeline before executing queries.
+### Register the Pipeline

-## Modifying pipeline with Plug
+*ApolloTracing currently requires you to use a custom Pipeline in order to register 'Phases' in the correct order during resolution.
+Phases are used for measuring overall query times as well as appending the custom data to the response (including cache hints).*

-To add the pipeline to your Absinthe.Plug endpoint, you can simpley use the :pipeline option:
+**Specify the pipeline in your Absinthe.Plug endpoint:**

 ```elixir
 forward "/graphql", Absinthe.Plug,